UoooBarry/palworld-server-monitor/README.md

 # Palworld Server Monitor

 This ruby script is designed to monitor dedicated server memory usage.
 When memory usage exceeds the threshold, the script automatically cleans up Linux memory.
-If memory usage is still above the threshold after running the clean caches script, the Palworld server service will be restarted.
+If memory usage is still above the threshold after running the clean caches script, the Palworld server service will be rebooted.

 ## Configuration